FROST8ytes/Cyberhax-Hacking-101/osint/five-star-hotel-review/README.md

 ## Skills Learned

 - Location investigation
-- Finding valuable information just from an image
+- Finding valuable information from a website to find the flag

 ## Challenge Overview